microsoft/azure-pipelines-yaml/design/use-statement.md

 Tasks which implement this contract can expect a service connection at runtime.
 It's up to the resource provider to convert other forms of auth (such as a raw username + password) into a service connection.
 Tasks must accept an array of inputs, though often the array will only contain 1 entry.

+For more details about how auth will be set up for various package types, see [here](use-statement-auth.md).

 ### Problem matchers